History

 Thomas More Prep-Marian

-By the end of the 1960’s it was decided to end the military program at St. Joseph’s Military Academy and to provide high school seminary education in a less separate environment.
-In 1970, the seminary and the military academy merged, without the military program, and became Thomas More Prep, a college preparatory school with an emphasis on Christian leadership.
+By the end of the 1960s, it was decided that the military program at St. Joseph’s Military Academy should be ended and that high school seminary education should be provided in a less separate environment.
+In 1970, the seminary and the military academy merged, without the military program, and became Thomas More Prep, a college preparatory school emphasizing Christian leadership.

 Through the 1970’s it became apparent that another merger would benefit secondary Catholic education in Hays.
 After years of successful cooperation between Marian High and Thomas More Prep in various programs, the two schools merged to become Thomas More Prep-Marian in 1981.
-A girls’ residency program was added in the early 1990’s, and the boys’ residency program moved off campus in 2003.
-Currently the girls’ residency program is at Marian Hall on Thirteenth Street; the boys’ residency program is at Nation’s Hall on Sixth Street.
+A girls’ residency program was added in the early 1990s, and the boys’ residency program moved off campus in 2003.
+(The TMP-M residency program has been replaced with a host-family model).

-Throughout its history, the friars of the Capuchin order and the sisters of the Congregation of Saint Agnes provided a major part of the staffing and leadership of the schools which eventually became Thomas More Prep-Marian.
-As the numbers of members of those religious orders diminished over the years, lay faculty and leadership have become the norm rather than the exception.
-Governance of the school passed from the Capuchins to the Diocese of Salina in 2003.
+Throughout its history, the friars of the Capuchin order and the sisters of the Congregation of Saint Agnes provided a major part of the school's staffing and leadership, eventually becoming Thomas More Prep-Marian.
+As the number of members of those religious orders diminished over the years, lay faculty and leadership have become the norm rather than the exception.
+School governance passed from the Capuchins to the Diocese of Salina in 2003.

 Centennial

-This summer of 2008 marked the completion of one full century of secondary Catholic education in the Hays area.
-Year after year hundreds of faithful alumni return for homecoming reunions to celebrate the difference a Catholic education has made in their lives.
-The current faculty and staff continue to provide an opportunity for young people from diverse places to gain a secondary education rich in academic competence, rich in effective Christian leadership, and rich in personal spiritual growth.
+The summer of 2008 marked the completion of one full century of secondary Catholic education in the Hays area.
+Year after year, hundreds of faithful alumni return for homecoming reunions to celebrate the difference a Catholic education has made in their lives.
+The current faculty and staff continue to provide an opportunity for young people from diverse places to gain a secondary education rich in academic competence, effective Christian leadership, and personal spiritual growth.

 –adapted from Alan Farber’s article “Thomas More Prep-Marian High School, Hays” in At Home in Ellis County (1991); adaptation by Randy Brull (2008)